gpaux/Mediana/Reporting.md

 Once the `PresentationModel` object has been initialized, specific objects can be added by simply using the '+' operator as in data, analysis and evaluation models.

-### Project
+### `Project` object

 #### Description

-Specify a description of the project.
+This object specifies a description of the project.
 The `Project` object is defined by three optional arguments:

-- `username`, which defines the username to be included in the report (by default, the username is "[Unknown User]").
+- `username` defines the username to be included in the report (by default, the username is "[Unknown User]").

-- `title`, which defines the project's in the report (the default value is "[Unknown title]").
+- `title` defines the project's in the report (the default value is "[Unknown title]").

-- `description`, which defines the project's description (the default value is "[No description]").
+- `description` defines the project's description (the default value is "[No description]").

 This information will be added in the report generated using the `GenerateReport` function.

-A single object of the `Project` class can be added to an object the `PresentationModel` class.
+A single object of the `Project` class can be added to an object of the `PresentationModel` class.

 #### Examples